Determinantal computation of minimal local GADs: Comparison with previous methods

-We also note that the Hankel matrix $H_\Lambda$ in \cref{eq:Hlambda} coincides with $\mathcal{I}_{F,x_0}$, if we substitute all the moment variables $h_{x^\alpha}$ by zero.
-This is a general fact, since the $\star$-action agrees with contraction (see \Cref{prop:equivgenerators}), and there is not the infinite operator tail arising from the exponential term in \cref{eq: exponential}, since the local algebra is supported at zero ($\ell = x_0$).
+We also note that the Hankel matrix $H_\Lambda$ in \cref{eq:Hlambda} coincides with $\mathcal{I}_{F,x_0}$, if we substitute all the moment variables $h_{y^\alpha}$ by zero.
+This is a general fact, since the $\star$-action agrees with contraction (see \Cref{prop:equivgenerators}), and the infinite operator tail arising from the exponential term in \cref{eq: exponential} vanishes, since the local algebra is supported at zero ($\ell = x_0$).